web3assignments/BC1_Abdellah/Day_08_Wed_11_12_2019/motivation.md

 Besides, I used also the rate limit pattern, because multiple requests at once could affect the performance of the application.

+I used also the Proxy Delegate pattern, so that when a upgrade will take place, the dependencies won't be broken.